 Most traditional homeowners insurance policies provide tornado insurance coverage.
 That's the good news.
 Unfortunately, many homeowners discover that their policies were either insufficient to cover the extensive damage or were not ideal to help them recover quickly following a tornado.
 Therefore, insurance agents strongly recommend that homeowners review their insurance policies at the minimum of every two years to ensure they carry adequate coverage in the event of a total loss.

 Due to the awesome power of tornadoes to level entire city blocks, it is imperative to be sure your insurance policy limits are high enough to protect you against a total loss.
 Your property damage coverage should be high enough to replace your entire home, from foundation to roof.
 It's a good idea to have your home assessed by a market specialist every few years to be certain your insurance policy completely covers your home.

-Another factor to assess on a continual basis is your contents coverage, or personal property insurance option.
-If you have made any large purchases during the past year, added to your art collection or given your spouse a gift of fine jewelry, be sure to update your contents coverage to include these additional assets.
 If you decide to update your coverage or get new coverage, remember that, in addition to those factors already mentioned, insurers will also base your quotes on several other factors.
 Here are some of the other things that will factor into determining your quotes:

 - Location of home

 Another factor to review on your insurance policy is whether you opted for replacement cost reimbursement or actual cash value reimbursement for your personal property coverage:

 - Actual cash value: This type of reimbursement takes depreciation into account.
 For example, if a fallen tree comes through your window during a tornado, destroying your 10-year-old dishwasher, your Florida insurance company will only reimburse you the cost it takes to purchase a used, 10-year-old dishwasher.